BlueBrain/Brayns/README.md

 [![DOI](https://zenodo.org/badge/61363694.svg)](https://zenodo.org/badge/latestdoi/61363694)

 Brayns is a large-scale scientific visualization platform.
-It is based on Intel OSPRay to perform CPU Ray-tracing, which allows it to take full advantage of the underlying hardware where it runs.
+It is based on Intel OSPRAY to perform CPU Ray-tracing, which allows it to take full advantage of the underlying hardware where it runs.

 It is based on a extension-plugin architecture.
 The core provides basic functionalities that can be reused and/or extended on plugins, which are independent and can be loaded or disabled at start-up.
 This simplifies the process of adding support for new scientific visualization use cases, without compromising the reliability of the rest of the software.